HuppiFluppi/survey-tool/README.md

 - Unit tests: `./gradlew test`
 - Lint/Static analysis: Use your preferred tools (e.g., IDE inspections, Detekt, Ktlint)
 - Consider CI integration to enforce checks

-## Roadmap
-- [ ] Enable Android target
-- [ ] Refactor package structure and remedy some code smells
-- [ ] Add support for specifying the participant name question
-- [ ] Add possibility to resume survey by loading existing data
-- [ ] Add remote configuration loading and data sending
-- [ ] Add support for more question types
-- [ ] Add multi survey languages support
-- [ ] Add support for images (Background, Summary, Page Header)
-- [ ] Add support for custom color themes
-- [ ] Add fullscreen/kiosk mode (Desktop)
-- [ ] Add conditional pages

-## Contributing
-Contributions are welcome!
-Please:
-- Open issues with clear steps to reproduce and expected behavior
-- Submit Pull Requests with concise descriptions, tests (where applicable), and clean commit history
-- Follow the project’s coding style and patterns

-## Disclaimer

-This software is provided "as is", without warranty of any kind.
-The author is certain parts of this software could be done better.
-The todos are plenty and bugs are likely hiding.
-Use at your own risk and have fun.
-This is a learning and experiment project.

 ## License
 This project is provided under MIT license.
 See [license file](LICENSE)